BetaThis is a new service – your feedback will help us to improve it.

 Higher Education Statistics Authority data are collated from returns by institutions and data for the full academic year are available approximately six months after the end of the academic year.

-The FE outcome-based success measures cover all age apprenticeships, and adult (19+) Further Education (FE) and Skills learners that achieved an FE learning aim funded by the Education and Skills Funding Agency (ESFA), and all age Traineeships who completed their aim.
+The Further Education Outcomes cover all age apprenticeships, and adult (19+) Further Education (FE) and Skills learners that achieved an FE learning aim funded by the Education and Skills Funding Agency (ESFA), and all age Traineeships who completed their aim.

-For each learner their highest and latest learning aim is selected for the purposes of this publication, as such figures are expected to be lower than those presented in the ‘Further education and skills’ National Statistics publication where each learning aim is reported on (see here for more detail on their methodology).
+For each learner their highest and latest learning aim is selected for the purposes of this publication, as such figures are expected to be lower than those presented in the ‘Further education and skills (opens in a new tab)’ (FES) National Statistics publication where each learning aim is reported on (see the FES methodology for further details).

 Eligible learning is identified using the Individualised Learning Record (ILR), in particular the achievement status and end date fields to identify learners that achieved.